Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 #### Bitdefender

 {: .save}
-> 1. Does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.
+> It Does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.

 1. Disable Bitdefender
 1. Delete game-files\Stock game